 - Current membership in SVP is required.

-- The competition is open to all students who wish to present aspects of their graduate, or in exceptional cases, undergraduate paleontological research.
+- The competition is open to all students who wish to present aspects of their paleontological research.

 - Previous Colbert Prize winners may not enter the competition again.
 Previous entrants and finalists are strongly encouraged to enter again if eligible.